eth-cscs/alps-uenv/docs/uenv-lammps.md

 uenv start <LAMMPS_UENV>
 uenv view lammps:gpu
 ```

-In the former, lammps has been compiled with the kokkos package enabled.
-In the later, lammps has been compiled with the GPU package enabled.

 !!! warning
     [LAMMPS] is built with GPU-aware MPI.
 Make sure to set `MPICH_GPU_SUPPORT_ENABLED=1` when running [LAMMPS].